 Based on Figures 1 and Figure 2, the schematic described that students' preconceptions come from the surrounding environment, experiences, and learning resources.
 The preconceptions obtained from the surrounding environment tends to provide a varied response.
-The preconceptions brought from the surrounding environment and experiences tend to stick and answered with certainty with simple communication language.
+The preconceptions brought from the surrounding environment tends to provide a varied response.
+The preconceptions brought from the environment and experiences tend to stick and answered with certainty with simple communication language.
 Preconceptions serve as a platform on which students interpret their world.
 Unfortunately, in many cases, the preconceptions obtained are often different from scientific agreement [17], [18].
 The information obtained from the references tends to be uniform.
 Students' conceptions need further testing whether the student understands the arguments presented well or memorizes the concepts from existing sources.
 Schematic description can see in Figure 3.